RDBMS

 Lineage Fetching Mode*

-Choose the mode for retrieving and displaying lineage details in OvalEdge by selecting either Query or API
+Choose the mode for retrieving and displaying lineage details in OvalEdge by selecting either Query or API.

 Username*